firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Initial-Setup/Xilinx-XDMA-Template.rst

 machine type in a FireSim cluster.
-Note that the below three machine types can all map to a single machine in your setup; in this case, you should follow all the installation instructions on your single machine, without duplication (if a step is required on multiple machine types).
+Note that the below three machine types can all map to a single machine in your setup; in this case, you should follow all the installation instructions on your single machine, without duplication (i.e., don't re-run a step on the same machine if it is required on multiple machine types).

 **We highly recommend using Ubuntu 20.04 LTS as the host operating system for all machine types in an on-premises setup, as this is the OS recommended by Xilinx.**

-Fix default .bashrc
+1. Fix default .bashrc
 ^^^^^^^^^^^^^^^^^^^^^^^

-Machines: Manager Machine, Run Farm Machines, Build Farm Machines.
+**Machines:** Manager Machine, Run Farm Machines, Build Farm Machines.

-Edit your ``.bashrc`` file so that the following section is no longer
+We need various parts of the ``~/.bashrc`` file to execute even in non-interactive mode.
-present:
+To do so, edit your ``~/.bashrc`` file so that the following section is removed:

 .. code-block:: bash